-Let us do some trip in memory lane on how we celebrated New Year back home.
+Let us take a memory lane trip on how we celebrated New Year back home.

-A day before or morning of New Year's eve, everyone joins the already crowded market to buy foods.
-Media Noche or midnight feast is something we don't take lightly.
+A day before or morning of New Year's eve, everyone joins the already crowded market to buy food.
+Media Noche, or midnight feast, is something we don't take lightly.
 It must be good enough to reflect how we want the coming year to be.

-In the Philippines, New year's eve (Bisperas ng Bagong Taon) is also a special holiday that we celebrate together with family or close friends.
-Traditionally, everyone in the family will visit church and attend year-end service.
+In the Philippines, New year's eve (Bisperas ng Bagong Taon) is also a memorable holiday we celebrate with family or close friends.
+Traditionally, the family will visit the church and attend the year-end service.
 And if you do not, watch out for pingot!
 (Ear getting pulled) This is probably the most superstitious holiday that we have.
 There is a long list of guidelines on what to do and what not to do.
-Some may sound absurd but still fun to know and tempting to do.
-And of course, no one simply outsmart their Lolo and Lola (grandfather and grandmother) about superstitious belief! and besides, In all ages, no one wants bad luck.
+Some may sound absurd, but they are still fun to know and tempt to do.
+And, of course, no one simply outsmarts their Lolo and Lola (grandfather and grandmother) about superstitious beliefs!
+And besides, In all ages, no one wants bad luck.

-These beliefs were passed thru generation.
-And maybe at some point, they saw some correlations on those cause and effect.
+These beliefs were passed thru generations.
+And maybe they saw some correlations between those causes and effects.
 But who knows?
 It is your call.

-Typical dishes includes Pancit for long life.
-Refrain from serving chicken because their scratching and pecking for food is unlucky. (isang kahid - isang tuka).
-No fish as well as it represents scarcity.
-Centerpiece will be twelve round fruits.
-The round shape is believed to attract money and fortune and the twelve variant represents each month of the year.
-And we must never miss out our malagkit na kakanin (sticky rice/ glutinous rice) so good fortune will stick around throughout the year.
+Typical dishes include Pancit for long life.
+Refrain from serving chicken because their scratching and pecking for food are unlucky. (isang kahid - isang tuka).
+No fish, as well as it represents scarcity.
+The centerpiece will be twelve round fruits.
+The round shape is believed to attract money and fortune, and the twelve variant represents each month of the year.
+And we must always take advantage of our malagkit na kakanin (sticky rice/ glutinous rice), so good fortune will stick around throughout the year.

-Before midnight, everyone must took a good bath to wash away all negativity and be new you for the new year.
+Before midnight, everyone must take a good bath to wash away all negativity and be a new you for the new year.
 Wear brand new clothes in bright, colorful with circular patterns like polka dots to attract good luck.

-Water and rice containers must be full because it is always best to welcome the year abundantly so your whole year will be prosperous.
-It is also a popular practice to fill your pockets with coins and shake your pockets on midnight.
+Water and rice containers must be packed because it is always best to welcome the year abundantly so your whole year will be prosperous.
+It is also a widespread practice to fill your pockets with coins and shake your pockets on midnight.
 Some will scatter coins around the house.
-The next day, kids will be scramming picking up coins.
+The next day, kids will be scramming and picking up coins.

-New year like everywhere else in the world, is met with a BANG.
-People makes loud noises with their fire crackers, bamboo canon, torotot (horn), banging on pots, revving engines, and loud music.
-All of that in belief that it will scare away bad luck and evil spirits.
+A new year like everywhere else in the world is met with a BANG.
+People make loud noises with fire crackers, bamboo canons, torotot (horn), banging on pots, revving engines, and loud music.
+All that is in the belief that it will scare away bad luck and evil spirits.

-As we say our new year prayer today, Let us also pray for our countrymen's safety for we all know that this festivities can be dangerous as well.
-Aside from number of countdown to midnight, we cant be blind on the numbers of firecracker related injuries reported on news.
-Worst are the stray bullets victims from irresponsible gun owners.
+As we say our new year prayer today, Let us also pray for our countrymen's safety for we all know that these festivities can also be dangerous.
+Aside from the number of countdown to midnight, we can't be blind to the number of firecracker-related injuries reported on the news.
+Worst are the stray bullet victims from irresponsible gun owners.

-Philippines is very colorful in culture.
-With all the influences we had from Chinese, Hindus, Malays, Spanish, Japanese, American and the rest of the world, we came up with unique and vibrant culture.
-With all the hurdle we had in history, it is not surprise that we are receptive to any ideas that may bring good fortune or improve ones life.
+The Philippines is very colorful in culture.
+With all the influences we had from Chinese, Hindus, Malays, Spanish, Japanese, Americans, and the rest of the world, we came up with unique and vibrant culture.
+With all the hurdles we had in history, it is not a surprise that we are receptive to any ideas that may bring good fortune or improve one's life.

 Share with us where this memory trip brought you!